kKapalka/chat-room/readme.md

 Chat-room - application for communication between many users
 ============================================================
-Database info (required for personal use of the app):

 Changelog #2: 19.01.2018

 - Implemented two new chat functions for client: